rajesh-ranjan-git/NamasteDev/NamasteNodeJS/Season2/README.md

 - schema.pre("save") function
 - Read more about indexes in MongoDB
 - Why do we need index in DB?
-- What is the advantages and disadvantage of creating?
+- What is the advantages and disadvantage of creating indexes?
 - Read this article about compound indexes - https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/
 - ALWAYS THINK ABOUT CORNER CASES